-Section 576.51 of the ESGP regulations state that each grantee must match the funding provided by HUD.
-Match resources must be provided after the date of the ESGP grant award and must be provided in an amount equal to or greater than the ESGP grant award.
+Section 576.51 ESGP regulations and 5763.201 of the ESG Interim Rule states that each grantee must match the funding provided by HUD.
+Match resources must be provided after the date of the ESG grant award and must be provided in an amount equal to or greater than the ESGP grant award.
 Resources used to match a previous grant may not be used to match a subsequent award.
 Sources of match may include, but are not limited to, unrestricted funds from the grant recipient, volunteer hours, the value of donated materials or buildings, or the fair market rent or lease value of a building used to provide services to the homeless population.
 Each applicant must identify the source and amount of match they intend to provide if they are selected for funding and may report monthly on the amount of match provided.
-ESGP monitors review the match documentation during each on-site monitoring visit.
-A desk review is completed at the closeout of each contract to ensure, among other things, that each ESGP recipient has provided an adequate amount of match during the contract period.
+ESG monitors review the match documentation during each on-site monitoring visit.
+A desk review is completed at the close-out of each contract to ensure, among other things, that each ESGP recipient has provided an adequate amount of match during the contract period.